zio/zio-telemetry/README.md

 ZIO telemetry is a purely-functional, type-safe [OpenTracing][link-otr] client, allowing to use opentracing with ZIO fibers.

-Opentracing is a standard and API for distributed tracing, i.e. collecting timings, and logs across process boundaries.
+OpenTracing is a standard and API for distributed tracing, i.e. collecting timings, and logs across process boundaries.
 Well known implementations are [Jaeger][jaeger] and [Zipkin][zipkin].

-To use ZIO telemetry, you will need a `Clock` and a `Telemetry` Service in you environment:
+To use ZIO telemetry, you will need a `Clock` and a `Telemetry` service in you environment:

 ```scala
 import io.opentracing.mock.MockTracer